BrucePerens/recursive_generic/README.md

 this trivial: you will mostly just have to invoke `delegate` for each method, rather the writing a method body.

-Most delegated methods will involve wrapping values in `ValueWrapper(Types)` or unwrapping the returned value.
+Most delegated methods will involve wrapping values in `ValueWrapper` or unwrapping the returned value.
 Thus, there is an extended `delegate` method which you can access by including `RecursiveWrapper::Delegate`.